xrose3159/xrose3159.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Welcome to my blog!!!😘😘😘
+Welcome!!!😘😘😘

 I'm Yijie Lu(陆一杰).I'm presently a sophomore undergraduate studying Cyberspace security for my B.E. at [Cyber Science and Engineering (SCSE)](https://cse.whu.edu.cn/index.htm),[Wuhan University(WHU)](https://www.whu.edu.cn/).

-I am very interested in AI security, so I am applying to join Prof.[Run Wang](http://wangrun.github.io/)'s lab for scientific research.
-I look forward to seeing results in my future research and studies.
+I'm applying to work as a scientific research assistant at Prof. [Run Wang's](http://wangrun.github.io/) lab since I'm really interested in AI security.
+I'm eager to observe the outcomes of my next investigations and studies.

-I am very happy to have met a lot of excellent seniors in the past year, especially **Yichen Luo, Yuxin Wu, and Boheng Li**, and I feel very lucky to be able to meet them.They have taught me a lot, so I am willing to do my best to give guidance and advice to the younger.😄
+I feel really fortunate to have had the opportunity to meet so many exceptional seniors over the last year, including **Yichen Luo, Yuxin Wu, and Boheng Li**.I've learned a lot from them, therefore I'm prepared to try my hardest to mentor and counsel the younger.😄

 Over the past year,I have won the **First Class Scholarship of WHU** (5% school-wide), the **Lei Jun Computer Science Undergraduate Scholarship** (60 candidates per year in WHU).